Artisans – Cape Breton Centre for Craft & Design

 lcarruthers@gmail.com

-Nancy Chaisson
+Nancy Chiasson

 Nancy has made her home and business in Cape Breton for 20 years where she teaches classes and creates work both commercial and artistic.
 She successfully completed a commission in 2022 called Acadian Surfaces, a ceramic mural of the Acadians along the Shubie River.
 In 2014 Nancy was awarded the Grand Pre Prize from Arts NS for her residency work at the Fortress of Louisbourg.
 She created hand built pottery vessels inspired by eroding coastline and lost historical buildings.